josantonius/minecraft-messaging/README.md

 Easily send messages to players on a Minecraft server running PaperMC, Bukkit, or Spigot.

-It supports sending messages to individual players, all players, players with specific permissions, players within a certain radius and players with specific permissions within a certain radius.
+It supports sending messages and titles to individual players, all players and console.

 The messages are stored in a YAML file and can be easily formatted with placeholders.